Join us for some Deep Pow on this amazing Japan Ski Touring vacation!

 The train travel from Narita International to Minakami is as follows:

 - Tokyo to TAKASAKI: SHINKANSEN MaxTANIGAWA (Bullet Train).

 - TAKASAKI to Minakami: JR Joetsu Line (Regular Train)

 Full train schedule can be found at: http://www.hyperdia.com/en/

 The Itinerary, Week 3 – Hokkaido:

-- February 4 to 6: Ski some slack-country at the Furano Ski Hill and ski tour the Tokachidake and Furanodake volcanos
+- January 31 – Feb 2: Ski some slack-country at Furano Ski Hill / touring the Tokachidake & Furanodake

-You will want to arrive at the New Chitose Airport on January 31st and spend a night at the airport hotel if you’re arriving late.
+You will want to arrive at the New Chitose Airport on January 27th & spend a night at the airport hotel if you’re arriving late.
 After a big day of travel the airport onsen and beds will be just what the doctor ordered.
 We’ll meet you at 10am at the hotel and start driving to our hotel in Asahikawa to get the party started.

 A full-time Skiing, Mountaineering & Climbing Guide Monte calls Squamish, BC home.
 After graduating university with an engineering degree he found he wasn’t satisfied only chasing his passion for the mountains on weekends and evenings.
 This led him away from working behind a desk into a life of guiding, avalanche forecasting and movie/film safety work.
 Monte has since climbed and skied all over the world.
 In the summer he can be found guiding anything from remote mountain peaks to warm sun kissed rock across BC and Alberta.
 In the winter Monte splits his time between heli-skiing in Bella Coola and ski touring in Japan, the Coast Range and any other cool places he can find some powder.
 Photo: @Mountaindarlin